AndryX19/MSI-B550I-MPG-Gaming-Edge-Hackintosh/README.md

  - SVM                   -> Enabled
  - CSM                   -> Disabled
  - Resizable BAR Support -> Disabled

+**Use the latest stable BIOS (v.7C92v17).
+Beta ones (e.g. v.7C92v181 (Beta version)) cause bootloop issues, no fix at the moment.
+If you have upgraded to the beta version you can safely downgrade with m-flash.**

 ## Installation:
  - See Dortania guide -> https://dortania.github.io/OpenCore-Install-Guide/installer-guide/